How to Use Patching to Fix Carpet Marks and Holes

 Since the patch should match the carpet pile, its nap must run in one direction.
 Running your hand across different ways helps determine which direction the nap lies.

 This step doesn’t apply to low-pile carpets like Berber or those that don’t show footprints.
-Set the donor in the right direction and prevent movements when applying adhesive.
+Set the donor in the right direction.

 Step 7: Stick the Donor Carpet